Computableverse/computableverse.github.io/_posts/2016-10-28-create-website-using-pandoc-make-file.md

 pandoc --css /notes/sakura.css --from markdown --to html $< -o $@
 ```

 That's the basics.
+This can easily be used to create your own
+blog, websites, small projects, pretty much anything.

 I added a couple more feature including making automatic
-indexes, sorting using title, metadata parsing etc. But I quickly realised
+indexes, sorting using title/date, metadata parsing etc. But I
-that it's a lot of pain to be doing it using *only* GNU Make.
-So I've decided
+quickly realised that it's a lot of pain to be doing it using
-to start working on `dystic` again.
+*only* GNU Make.
+So I've decided to start working on `dystic`
+again.
 Maybe even re-write it in `nim` or `golang`.

 Let me know your comments below.